The Debrief

 Industry · 6 min read1 July 2026

-The Forecast Says Up.
-The Bookings Say Down.
-Believe The Bookings.
+The Forecast Says Up, The Bookings Say Down: Believe The Bookings

 The 2026 forecast says Australian ad spend is growing 7.4%.
 The actual bookings have fallen month after month.
 The forecast is an average of winners and losers, and most businesses are on the losing side.
 Stop reading the headline number and start reading your own.

 The forecast is an average of winners and losers.
-Most businesses are on the wrong side of it and the headline number hides that from them.
+Most businesses are on the wrong side of it, and the headline number hides that from them.

 6 min read

-Guideline SMI agency data has recorded decline after decline through the first half of this year.
+Now look at the money that actually got booked.
+Guideline SMI agency data recorded decline after decline through the first half of this year.
 January down 6.5%.
 March down 5.2%.
-April down 11.6%, and even once you strip out the roughly $45m of 2025 federal election political advertising it was lapping, still down around 5.5%.
+April down 11.6%, and even stripping out the roughly $45 million of 2025 federal election political advertising it was lapping, still down around 5.5%.
 May down 5.3%.
-Standalone digital was down 9.3% in January.
-That is not a soft patch.
-That is a market contracting in real bookings while the annual forecast tells you it is expanding.
+That's not a soft patch.
+That's a market contracting in real bookings while the annual forecast says it's expanding.

 Now think about how most larger businesses run their marketing.
-They built complex attribution models that obscure the real numbers instead of clarifying them.
-They notice things going wrong when it hits the revenue line.
-They do not notice them going wrong ahead of time.
+Complex attribution models get built that obscure the real numbers instead of clarifying them.
+Problems get noticed when they hit the revenue line, not ahead of time.
 The forecast becomes a comfort blanket precisely because the internal numbers are too tangled to read, so the external number fills the gap.
+That's backwards.
+The simpler your read on your own money, the less you need anyone else's forecast.

 7.4% vs down 5%+